NafiurSiddiqui/wp-learner/Readme.md

 # BLOGGING

 By default, WP shows you the most recent 10 blog posts.
+You can change that from your WP admin dashboard.

+# CUSTOM QUERY

+You make custom query by instantiating `new WP_query([...])`.
+Look at [front-page]('/front-page.php') for more details.